Roads & Traffic

 In November 2015, engineers completed a comprehensive Roadway Maintenance Study (PDF) of all township-owned roads.

 The analysis detailed the need for $32 million in road improvements and prioritized the work.
-In 2015, the township established a dedicated annual funding stream for road work of approximately $1 million a year.
+In 2015, the township established a dedicated annual funding stream for road work of at least $1 million a year.

 Neighborhood Traffic Calming Policy & Procedures